Transport minister proposes N205bn capital budget for 2021

 “The aims and objectives of these proposals are to make significant progress on all ongoing projects.

-According to him, Nigerian Institute of Transport Technology (NITT) Zaria and Nigeria Railway Corporation (NRC) are fully funded from the national budget.
+According to him, the Nigerian Institute of Transport Technology (NITT) Zaria and Nigeria Railway Corporation (NRC) is fully funded from the national budget.

 Amaechi said that the budget proposal had presented amounts required for completion of some of the projects by 2021, while others might extend up to 2022.